About Senator Lena A. Gonzalez

 In the Senate, Senator Gonzalez is a strong voice for working families, advocating to improve working conditions and lifting up the voices of all workers.
 She prioritizes and fights for a clean environment, digital inclusion, LGBTQ+ and women’s rights and the economic vitality of small businesses among other policy areas.

 In 2020, Senator Gonzalez chaired a newly formed bipartisan committee of eleven senators that was tasked with reviewing the state’s response to the COVID-19 health crisis.
-In her time as Chair of the Special Committee on Pandemic Emergency Response, Gonzalez led a series of hearings to inform and strengthen the strategic response to the COVID-19 pandemic, covering topics such as testing and contact tracing, workplace health and safety issues and K-12 distance learning.
+In her time as Chair of the Special Committee on Pandemic Emergency Response, Gonzalez led a series of hearings to inform and strengthen the strategic response to the COVID-19 pandemic.
+The discussions encompassed areas like testing and contact tracing, workplace health and safety, and K-12 distance learning.

 Senator Gonzalez’s first bill, SB 1255 “The Equal Insurance HIV Act” was signed into law on September 26, 2020.
 The law prohibits life and disability income insurance companies from denying coverage to HIV-positive individuals solely based on their HIV status.
 A milestone in health equity, this law puts an end to the unjust practice of insurance companies discriminating against HIV-positive individuals.

-Through the 2021 State Budget, Senator Gonzalez was instrumental in the passage of the state’s landmark $6 billion investment to expand broadband infrastructure and enhance internet access for unserved and underserved communities in California.
+She was instrumental in the passage of the state’s 2021 landmark $6 billion investment to expand broadband infrastructure and enhance internet access for unserved and underserved communities in California.

-Senator Gonzalez also helped secure millions of dollars in the 2021 State Budget for Senate District 33 projects including funds for the cleanup of the community surrounding the Exide Technology Facility, local parks rehabilitation, a workforce development center, and a community health and wellness clinic.
-In 2022, she secured $250 million to rebuild Lynwood High School and over $17 million to enhance open spaces and address homelessness in the District.
+Senator Gonzalez also helped secure millions of dollars for Senate District 33 projects including funds for the cleanup of the community surrounding the Exide Technology Facility, local parks rehabilitation, a workforce development center, and a community health and wellness clinic.
+In 2022, she helped secure $250 million to rebuild Lynwood High School and over $17 million to enhance open spaces and address homelessness in the District.
+In 2023, she secured $23 million in funds to support local artists and art programs, aid in the completion of the West Santa Ana Branch Bikeway Project, strengthen capacity at the local level to address homelessness, and renovate historical sites, a senior center and more.

 Prior to her time in the Senate, Gonzalez worked for Microsoft where she led social impact programs on digital skills, the future of work and criminal justice reform.
 She led efforts to expand diversity and inclusion in the tech sector and to promote programs for underserved communities, such as supports for young girls of color in STEM.